jonatino/CSGO-Offset-Scanner/README.md

 This library is licensed under the Apache License 2.0 and was created for use in my game modding platform called Abendigo which you can see here: [https://github.com/Jire/Abendigo](https://github.com/Jire/Abendigo)

-This project is a utility for my CSGO cheat Abendigo.
 This utility is used to scan the memory using byte-patterns to find the relative memory addresses for our cheat.

 ### Gradle
 ```groovy